 The concept of “low milk supply” is often a misunderstanding of what is really going on.
-When women come into my office concerned with a low milk supply, more often than not there is an alternative issue—possibly an incorrect latch of the baby onto the breast, or perhaps a baby with a weak suck or suck disorder.
+When women come into my office concerned with a low milk supply, more often than not there is an alternative issue.
+It could possibly an incorrect latch of the baby onto the breast, or perhaps a baby has a weak suck or suck disorder.

 In fact, I would venture to say that if breastfeeding is being managed correctly—which means that the baby has not been trained on a schedule and the mother has mastered a pain-free latch onto the breast—yet she still feels as though she cannot satisfy her baby by nursing alone, then it can be safe to assume the baby is having the issue and not the mom.